cillionaire/cillionaire/README.md

 Cillionaire Web is a web frontent for the Cillionaire Smart contract.
 Its purpose is to make the game more accessible and easy to use.
 To get an idea how it looks, please see screenshot_web_1.0.png.

 1. Download cillionaire_web_1.0.zip and unzip.
+To download: Click on the zip-file in the file listing above and on the next screen click "Download".

 2. Open index.html in your browser.
 The contract's data is updated every minute.